angelo-casciani/conv_automata/README.md

 # conv_automata

-Proof of concept for enabling conversational reasoning over automata representing the LEGO factory.
+Proof of concept for enabling conversational reasoning over the automaton representing the LEGO factory.

 ## Installation